 Millie McGhee-Morris is a successful author, publisher, and inspirational speaker.
 She has spent considerable time during her lifetime mentoring young students.
 In 2008, she created the group New Writers in Action.
 She mentored the students in the group and helped them develop plans for their individual literary careers.
 Ms. McGhee-Morris has written numerous books, one of which became a documentary which she co-directed.
 Her new book “Shocking Truth and Lies” documents her family connection to the former FBI Director J. Edgar Hoover.
 Ms. McGhee-Morris attended University of Maryland University College from 2016 to 2018.
 She has been a member of AAHGS and has received numerous awards for her work, to include the Woman of the Year Award in 2007 from the National Association of Professional Women.

-Mr. Murphy is an educator, historian, noted public speaker and award-winning author of several historical publications, and is currently the Afro-American Historical and Genealogical Society's National Vice President for History.
-He has presented throughout North America, the Caribbean, Europe and Africa.
-Ric has served in elected and appointed positions within federal, state and local governments, and has taught and lectured at the post-secondary level.
+RIC MURPHY is the National Vice President for History, for the Afro-American Historical and Genealogical Society, and is an educator, historian, scholar, and lecturer who has presented throughout North America, the Caribbean, Europe and Africa.
+As an award winning author and highly acclaimed historian, Murphy explores the roles and rich contributions made by African Americans in United States history.
+His books have received over twenty awards and citations, including six for his most recent book, The Biography of Rear Admiral Larry Chambers, USN: First African American to Command and Aircraft Carrier, McFarland Publishers.
+His completed book, The History of Virginia’s First Documented Angolans, is expected to be published by The History Press in the spring of 2020, to be followed by a more detailed account of the lives and stories of the so called “20 and Odd” Angolans.
+He recently chaired AAHGS’s 400th Commemoration Commission, bringing attention to the arrival of the first documented Africans in English North America in 1619, at Point Comfort in the Virginia colony; and helped to guide the organization in recording the historic contributions and achievements of Americans of African descent over a four hundred year period.
+He has served in elected and appointed positions within state and local governments, and has taught and lectured at the post-secondary level.
 He has served as Chairman of the Board of several private and community based organizations; on numerous national, local and not-for-profit Boards of Directors; on countless Advisory Boards to community-based organizations and not-for-profits; and has received numerous national awards for his public activism and community work.
 His family lineage dates to the earliest colonial periods of Plymouth, Massachusetts, and of Jamestown, Virginia.
 Mr. Murphy’s lineage has been evaluated and accepted by several heredity societies, including the Daughters of the American Revolution; the National Society of the Sons of Colonial New England; the Sons of the American Revolution; the Sons of the Union Veterans of the Civil War; and the Sons and Daughters of the U. S. Middle Passage.
+Mr. Murphy was a Fellow at Harvard University, Kennedy School of Government; and he has a Masters in Urban Affairs from Boston University, and a Bachelor of Science Degree from the University of Massachusetts.
+Contact Info: RicMurphy@ricmurphy.com.

 An avid genealogist for over 25 years, Dr. Shelley Murphy, aka "familytreegirl" presents genealogy workshops at local, state, and national genealogy conferences.
 Along with other interesting problem-solving genealogy methodology lecture, Murphy is particularly well-known for her inspiring and interactive presentation "SO WHAT"on genealogy research.
 Dr. Murphy is a coordinator and instructor at the Midwest African American Genealogy Institute (MAAGI).
 Dr. Murphy serves on the Boards of the Library of Virginia, Albemarle, Charlottesville, and Fluvanna Historical Societies.